 You need to consider your investment capital and if you can meet the legal minimums when you establish your entity.
 Registration comes with various expenses, including tax registration and bank account fees, and you may spend a few thousand euros.

 When you set up a subsidiary, you have an entity that runs separately from your parent company.
-This way, you have separate liability, and your subsidiary can form its own business culture.
+This way, you have separate liability, and your subsidiary can form its own company culture.
 The board of directors can make creative decisions while still benefiting your business as a whole.

 While owning a subsidiary has its advantages, it’s not always realistic for companies.
 The process can be long and expensive, and if you’re eager to start your expansion, it slows you down.
 With Globalization Partners, you run your company through our entity.
-The liability is on us, and you can focus on building your business.
+The liability is on us, and you can focus on building your company.

 Get a jump start on your global expansion with Globalization Partners.
 Reach out to us today to learn more about our services.